 The Tonkinese is a breeze to care for.
 With a short coat that requires minimal upkeep, grooming is a rare necessity.
-Regular play is all she needs as far as exercise goes, and occasional puzzle toys wouldn’t go amiss.
+Regular play is all they need as far as exercise goes, and occasional puzzle toys are appreciated by this curious cat.

-If you don’t have other pets in the home, consider a second kitty—the Tonkinese loves to have a playmate and companion when her human is away.
+If you don’t have other pets in the home, consider a second kitty—the Tonkinese loves to have a playmate and companion when their human is away.
 If you do have other pets in the home, you can look forward to the Tonkinese making animal buddies right away.

 Common Health Problems

-Regular vet visits and a proper diet are essential to maintaining the health of any cat, so make sure your Tonkinese gets annual exams and stays up to date on shots.
+Regular vet visits and a proper diet are essential to maintaining the health of any cat, so make sure your Tonkinese gets annual exams and stays up to date on vaccinations.

 Diet and Nutrition